-- Leon Mishkis, Chief Operating Officer (COO), NewtonX
+- Leon Mishkis, COO at NewtonX

 "The StorySelling Method is a must-read for any sales professional.
 It captures the essence of storytelling, showing you how to use stories to improve your relationships and set yourself apart from the competition.
 If you apply the learnings, it's guaranteed to affect your sales success."